Ah, Paris! The city of love, the city of romance. It’s a place on many people’s bucket list and a place that some will only dream of visiting.

 “Hakuna Matata!”
-According to the Lion King this phrase is suppose to mean no worries, however if you are a visitor to Paris and you hear that sentence you should be worried.
+According to the Lion King, this phrase is supposed to mean no worries, however, if you are a visitor to Paris and you hear that sentence you should be worried.
 Much the same as the gypsies, found around popular tourist attractions, you can also run into con artist black men looking to make an easy dollar.
-“Hakuna Matata” is their opening line as they befriend tourists with the well known catch phrase from the Lion King.
+“Hakuna Matata” is their opening line as they befriend tourists with the well-known catchphrase from the Lion King.

 The moral of this story is don’t stop in Paris for people who want to talk on the street, most are just looking to pull a fast one on you.
 As rude as it sounds, the best way to avoid trouble is to ignore and keep walking.